deployKF/website/content/guides/local-quickstart.md

 ## 4. Create ArgoCD Applications

+### __deployKF Versions__

+Each deployKF version may include different [ML & Data tools](../reference/tools.md) or support different versions of cluster dependencies.
+See the [version matrix](../releases/version-matrix.md) for an overview, and the [changelog](../releases/changelog-deploykf.md) for detailed information about what changed in each release (including important tips for upgrading).

+!!! step ""

+    For this quickstart, we will be using deployKF [`{{ latest_deploykf_version }}`](https://github.com/deployKF/deployKF/releases/tag/v{{ latest_deploykf_version }}).

 ### __About Values__

-All aspects of deployKF are configured with YAML-based config "values".
+All aspects of deployKF are configured via a centralized set of YAML-based configs named "values".
-To learn more about configuring values, see the [configure deployKF](./configs.md#about-values) guide.
+Learn more about creating your own values files on the [values](./values.md) page.

+!!! step ""

     For this quickstart, we will be using the [`sample-values.yaml`](https://github.com/deployKF/deployKF/blob/v{{ latest_deploykf_version }}/sample-values.yaml) file as our base.
     These sample values have all supported [ML & Data tools](../reference/tools.md#tool-index) enabled, along with some sensible security defaults.

-### __deployKF Versions__

-Each deployKF version may include different ML & Data tools, or support different versions of cluster dependencies.
-See the [version matrix](../releases/version-matrix.md) for an overview, and the [changelog](../releases/changelog-deploykf.md) for detailed information about what changed in each release, including important tips for upgrading.

-For this quickstart, we will be using deployKF [`{{ latest_deploykf_version }}`](https://github.com/deployKF/deployKF/releases/tag/v{{ latest_deploykf_version }}).

 ### __Create an App-of-Apps__